-In planning and performing our audit of the financial statements of the governmental activities, each major fund information, and the aggregate remaining fund information of South Branch Township as of and for the year ended June 30, 2013, in accordance with auditing standards generally accepted in the United States of America, we considered South Branch Township's internal control over financial reporting (internal control) as a basis for designing our auditing procedures for the purpose of expressing our opinions on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of South Branch Township's internal control.
+In planning and performing our audit of the financial statements of the governmental activities, each major fund and the aggregate remaining fund information of South Branch Township as of and for the year ended June 30, 2014, in accordance with auditing standards generally accepted in the United States of America, we considered South Branch Township's internal control over financial reporting (internal control) as a basis for designing our auditing procedures that are appropriate in the circumstances for the purpose of expressing our opinions on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of South Branch Township's internal control.
 Accordingly, we do not express an opinion on the effectiveness of South Branch Township's internal control.

 Our consideration of internal control was for the limited purpose described in the preceding paragraph and was not designed to identify all deficiencies in internal control that might be material weaknesses or significant deficiencies and therefore material weaknesses or significant deficiencies may exist that were not identified.
-In addition, because of the inherent limitations in internal control, including the possibility of management override of controls, misstatements due to error or fraud may occur and not be detected by such controls.
 However, as discussed below, we identified certain deficiencies in internal control that we consider to be material weaknesses.

-A deficiency in internal control exists when the design or operation of a control does not allow management or employees, in the normal course of performing their assigned functions, to prevent, or detect and correct, misstatements on a timely basis.
+A deficiency in internal control exists when the design or operation of a control does not allow management or employees, in the normal course of performing their assigned functions, to prevent, or detect and correct misstatements on a timely basis.
 A material weakness is a deficiency, or combination of deficiencies in internal control, such that there is a reasonable possibility that a material misstatement of the entity's financial statements will not be prevented, or detected and corrected on a timely basis.
 We consider the following deficiencies in South Branch Township's internal control to be material weaknesses: